 Jakarta – There has been almost no meaningful progress in the functioning or political performance of the executive, legislative and judicial institutions in 2003, either at the national or local level.

 Jakarta – Human rights violations perpetrated in 2003 cannot be separated from military control, particularly the army.
 The government of President Megawati Sukarnoputri has not worked as hard as its predecessors, like [former presidents] B.J.
+Habibie and Abdurrahman Wahid to control the TNI [Indonesian armed forces].

 Banda Aceh – The involvement of civil society in efforts to fight the Free Aceh Movement (GAM) are becoming increasingly enthusiastic in a number of regencies in Aceh.

 Fedhly Averouss Bey, Jakarta – The Centre for Electoral Reform (Cetro) and Indonesian Human Rights Watch (Imparsial) have stated that they reject holding the 2004 general elections in Aceh while it is under the status of a military emergency.
+At the very least there needs to be a break in the military emergency if [the government] still wishes to organise elections in Aceh.

 Jakarta – On Wednesday December 10, hundreds of students, youths and non-government organisation activists, victims of land evictions and farmers came out into the streets to commemorate world human rights day.